Yellow group — STARTING WITH THE SAME SOUND, SPELLED DIFFERENTLY

 Seems like: METAPHORS FOR PUBLIC SCRUTINY → Actually: MUPPETS

-although 'animal' can be a metaphor, in this context it refers to the Muppet character Animal
+while 'animal' can refer to a wild creature, in this context it's a Muppet character

 Seems like: METAPHORS FOR PUBLIC SCRUTINY → Actually: THEY FEATURE A BOSS

-although 'company' can imply scrutiny, in this context it refers to a business organization with a boss
+while 'company' can refer to a social gathering, in this context it's a business organization with a boss